scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 written in Python.
 They motivated their discussion using DGEMM.
 The implication was that when you care about performance, rewrite your code in C.
 We understand that sentiment and often use that strategy ourselves.
-Our goal, however, is to meet programmers "on their turf" and let them "stay with python".
+Our goal, however, is to meet programmers "on their turf" and let them "stay with Python".

-One of the key challenges to the "stay with python" goal is multithreading.
+One of the key challenges to the "stay with Python" goal is multithreading.
 Because of the GIL, if you want multithreaded code to execute in parallel, you can't use Python.
 In this paper, we have addressed this issue by using Numba to map onto LLVM and the OpenMP hooks contained therein.
 This resulted in our Python OpenMP system called PyOMP.